rocketseat-studies/bootcamp-reactjs-challenges/README.md

 - **Create a button** in each repository to delete it from the listing and remove it from the `localStorage` as well;
 - **Create a button** in each repository to update your data for the new ones.
 Information for stars, forks, last commit, etc;

-**In this module I did not apply refactoring techniques, code organization or even UX / UI, so do not worry.
-This module is more functional than visual design, design patterns etc.**

 # Starting